gsgarlata/Eliurus-Phylogenomics/README.md

 * [Principal Component Analysis](pca): principal component analysis on RAD-seq genomic data for distinguishing the different *Eliurus* species included in the dataset.

+* [ADMIXTURE analysis](ADMIXTURE): This folder includes scripts for carrying out ADMIXTURE analysis and data plotting.

 * [Species delimitation analyses](BPP_and_gdi): This forlder contains scripts for species delimitation validation:
    * species delimitation analysis with guided tree (A01 method) performed in BPP ([A01 analysis](BPP_and_gdi/A01_species_delimitation_analysis.sh));
    * calculation of the genealogical divergence index (gdi) based on parameters estimated in BPP ([A00 analysis](BPP_and_gdi/A00_estimate_analysis.sh));